 Category: ISO-25010/Compatibility/Integration

-Statement: The solution’s system(s) MUST authenticate Users via an OIDC compliant endorsed IdP service.
+Statement: The solution’s system(s) must authenticate users via an OIDC compliant endorsed IdP service.

 Rationale: OIDC is a current best practice approach to integrating IdPs over HTTP/S that is secure while being less complex, specialised and costly to develop than SAML based identity solution integrations.

-Details: Using an external IdP is preferred, while recognising there remain use cases where in-system authentication of Users is required (e.g.: very young learners who are not legally permitted to use most commercial IdP services).
+Details: Using an external IdP is preferred, while recognising there remain use cases where in-system authentication of users is required (e.g., very young learners who are not legally permitted to use most commercial IdP services).

 Prompts: Can the solution’s services be integrated to external IdPs?
-Is the integration protocol used OIDC or another (e.g.: SAML)?
+Is the integration protocol used OIDC or another (e.g., SAML)?
 Does the service also provide in-system user authentication?
 Can it be turned off to force the use of external IdP?

 QR-DEF-COMP-INTG-00: OAuth